NaziClaus/pleyadafinal/README.md

 # SFTP Downloader

 This application downloads `.zip` and `.rar` files from an SFTP server every 30 minutes and stores metadata in PostgreSQL.
-Each download session is appended to `download-log.csv`.
+Only files whose **last modified** date matches the current system date are fetched.
+Each download session is appended to a CSV log.

 ## Usage